Discrete Sequential Prediction of Continuous Actions for Deep RL: Experiments

-Finally, we consider a SDQN.
-As expected, this model is capable of completely representing the $Q$ surface (under the limits of discretization) and does not suffer from inflexibility of the previous methods.
-The optimization of the policy is not done locally -- both the uniform behavior policy and the stochastic Gaussian behavior policy converge to the optimal solution.
-Much like DDPG, the loss surface learned can be stationary -- it does not need to shift over time to learn the optimal solution.
+We contrast this to SDQN.
+As expected, this model is capable of completely representing the $Q$ surface (under the limits of discretization).
+The optimization of the policy is not done locally however enabling convergence to the optimal policy.
+Much like DDPG, the $Q$ surface learned can be done on uniform, off policy, data.
 Unlike DDPG, however, the policy will not get stuck in a local maximum.
-With the uniform behavior policy setting, the model slowly reaches the right solution, as there are many wasted samples.
-With a behavior policy that is closer to being on-policy (such as the stochastic Gaussian greedy policy referred to above), this slowness is reduced.
+In the uniform behavior policy setting, the model slowly reaches the right solution. \footnote{This assumes that the models have enough capacity.
+In a limited capacity setting, one would still want to explore locally.
+Much like SDQN models will shift capacity to modeling the spaces, which are sampled, thus making better use of the capacity.} With a behavior policy that is closer to being on-policy (such as the stochastic Gaussian greedy policy referred to above), the rate of convergence increases.
 Much of the error occurs from selecting over estimated actions.
-When sampling more on policy, the over estimated data points get sampled more frequently converging to the optimal solution.
-Unlike the other global algorithms like NAF, performance will not decrease if we increase sampling noise to cover more of the action space.
-This allows us to balance exploration and learning of the Q function more easily. \footnote{This assumes that the models have enough capacity.
-In a limited capacity setting, one would still want to explore locally.
-Much like NAF, SDQN models will shift capacity to modeling these spaces, which are sampled, thus making better use of the capacity.}
+When sampling more on policy, the over estimated data points get sampled more frequently resulting in faster training.